hyprland-community/Hyprkeys/README.md

 # Hyprkeys

-A simple application to quickly get your Hyprand keybinds
+A simple application to quickly get your Hyprand keybinds with much more to come.

-For now the software is in really early alpha quality.
-It is not recommended to use it yet.
-Not like it can break anything, but you'll have wasted your time
+⚠️ Hyprkeys is currently in early development and is not ready for use.
+Not like it can break anything, but you will have wasted your time.

-In case you want to use it, instructions are below:
+In case you still want to use it, instructions are below:
+*(Looking for testers and contributors, Go is not a language I often work with.)*

 ## Installation & Usage

 1. Download Go.
 You can find it [here](https://golang.org/dl/)
 2. Clone this repository with `git clone https://github.com/notashelf/hyprkeys`
 3. Build the application with `go build` and run it with `./hyprkeys`

 Alternatively, open this directory and run `go run .` to run without compiling.

 ## Project Roadmap

 - [x] Format keybinds better, maybe with a proper table
   - [x]  Remove the `+` in the keybinds that don't have modifiers
   - [x]  Add an extra column to mouse keybinds to match table titles
-- [x] Optionally (--con_vars) parse variables and replace them with their actual value
+- [ ] Optionally (--con_vars) parse variables and replace them with their actual value
 - [ ] Account for bind flags, that may be passed in any random order
+  - [ ] Figure out a regex to match the flags
+- [ ] Account for line comments in rows
 - [ ] Break code into multiple files, move command line parsing to a separate file
 - [ ] Account for multiple arguments being passed at once
 - [ ] Somehow account for keybinds can be set dynamically?